salilab/imp/doc/ref/developer_guide.md

 list which receives notices of all changes made to the IMP repository.

-### C++ 11 ### {#devguide_cxx11}
-IMP now turns on C++ 11 support when it can.
-However, since compilers are still quite variable in which C++ 11 features they support, it is not adviseable to use them directly in IMP code at this point.
-To aid in their use when practical we provide several helper macros:
-- IMP_OVERRIDE inserts the `override` keyword when available
-- IMP_FINAL inserts the `final` keyword when available

-More will come.

 # Good programming practices # {#devguide_cpp}

 Two excellent sources for general C++ coding guidelines are